 However, a market-based approach to bringing on flexible resources requires appropriate price-signals.
-As we have seen, for much of the time solar power undermines the key price signal, namely the premium of peak price over baseload price, by dint of which it is exactly gas-fired plant that has been rendered uneconomic.
+As we have seen, for much of online casino the time solar power undermines the key price signal, namely the premium of peak price over baseload price, by dint of which it is exactly gas-fired plant that has been rendered uneconomic.
 At the time of writing most German gas-fired plant lies idle; and no-one is building any more.

 Imports from neighbouring countries therefore feature significantly in balancing the German grid – including hydro from Norway and Switzerland, when available, but predominantly nuclear (France), hard coal and lignite (Poland and the Czech Republic).
 We have noted the ironies before.

 (Confusingly, Germany also sometimes exports power; and inevitably this is at times of wind and solar surges.
 Greens make great play of this, sometimes asserting it proves German energy policy is a roaring success.
 But total capacity was never the issue: it is achieving an efficient and reliable balance in the system at all times between naturally variable demand, and increasingly unpredictable supply.)

 So if gas is uneconomic, and nuclear is being phased out, where will Germany source its reliable power ?
 Another key component in the mix (and another irony) is the large-scale building of new coal and lignite (brown coal) power plants within Germany itself.
 The ever-growing policy-driven renewables capacity seemingly cannot be halted: but at least the large German coal- and lignite-mining industries can support a new generation of highly efficient fossil-fuel plant.